simonlfc/auzziemod-iw4/README.md

 ==========

 auzziemod IW4 is a rewrite of 71st Recon's decade old Modern Warfare 2 sniping mod.
+I won't force you to, but have the decency to open-source and credit the authors if you fork this mod.

 ## Features
 + Custom controller-friendly menu layout